xriss/gamecake/readme.md

 	./make --help

 Alternatively any vbox_* directory can build a specific executable.
 For instance vbox_1604_64 can be used to build a 64bit executable inside an ubuntu 16.04 vagrant box.
-See readme files inside these directories for more information.
+See readme files inside these directories for more information, usually if there is a readme then it is an attempt that did not work.

 Once built the engine lives in one single fat binary that includes many